rstroop/nch-bootcamp/README.md

 ##Day 2 - Business Rules and Process Modeling##
 ###Goals###
-1. To get familiar with BDD (Behavior-Driven-Development) by using the Cucumber test Framework
+1. To get familiar with BDD (Behavior-Driven-Development) and Buisness Requirements Gathering
+2. Learn how to use the Cucumber framework to build scenarios
-1. Learn how to write Business Rules, and touch integration endpoints in Business Processes
+3. Learn how to write Business Rules, and touch integration endpoints in Business Processes

 ###Note###
 All exercises in the code are marked by the 'XXX' label, which shows up by default in the JBDS Tasks view.
 To expose this view in JBDS, in the top toolbar, click Window->Show View->Other..., and under "General", open "Tasks".